Rayquaza01/picotron-utilities/README.md

 ## Usage

+Picotron Utilities can be used in 3 ways:
+* As a bundle command
+* As a yotta utility
+* Manually

+### Bundle Command

+To install Picotron Utilities as a bundle command, save the cartridge to your utility path (`/appdata/system/util`).

+Example: `save /appdata/system/util/busybox` installs Picotron Utilities with the commandname `busybox`.
+(You can set this to anything you like).

+Then, to run a command, pass the command as an argument to the bundle command, like `busybox tree` or `busybox grep function main.lua`

+You **cannot** run this cart with Ctrl+R. (Since the commands require arguments, it wouldn't do anything anyway.)

+### Yotta Utility

+To install Picotron Utilities as a yotta utility, run `yotta install #picotron_utilities`.
+This requires [yotta](https://www.lexaloffle.com/bbs/?tid=140833).

+### Manual Install

-To add these commands to picotron, add the lua files to `/appdata/system/util`
+To add these commands to Picotron manually, add the lua files found in [src/exports/appdata/system/util](https://github.com/Rayquaza01/picotron-utilities/tree/main/src/exports/appdata/system/util) to `/appdata/system/util`